 In 2016, Mr. Warner became the associate director of the Notre Dame - Newman Centre for Faith and Reason, an organization which stewards Newman University Church in Dublin, Ireland.

-Greg Demet (Bass) is in his fourth year of a five-year program from which he will graduate with a Bachelor of Science in Civil Engineering and a Master of Business Administration.
+Greg Demet (Bass) is in his fifth and final year of a program from which he will graduate with a Bachelor of Science in Civil Engineering and a Master of Business Administration.
 He is from Whitefish Bay, Wisconsin, and joined the Folk Choir mostly due his random placement in the section of Geoff Burdell, a 2014-2015 Dillon RA and Folk Choir Bass.
 Having sung in his high school choir, Greg had not previously been involved in liturgical music, but has found one of his truest passions and pleasures in the Folk Choir.
 Some of the quickest ways to Greg’s heart are through The Lord of the Rings, the Green Bay Packers, and red meat, ideally paired with a chilled Wisconsin beverage.
-Feeling immense gratitude for the friendship and love he has received from the Folk Choir, Greg hopes to continue that tradition as Social and Service Commissioner.
+Feeling immense gratitude for the friendship and love he has received from the Folk Choir, Greg hopes to show his own love for the choir by his leadership as President.
 His favorite pieces sung by the Folk Choir are Chrysogonus Waddell’s “Jesus Lives” and Steven C. Warner’s “Christ Has No Body Now But Yours.”
-Uncertain of his future, the latter of these pieces inspires and challenges him in his discernment.
-You can contact Greg at Gregory.T.Demet.firstname.lastname@example.org
+You can contact Greg at Gregory.T.Demet.firstname.lastname@example.org.